Greater-London-Authority/ldn-viz-tools/.changeset/geocoder-types.md

 '@ldn-viz/ui': patch
 ---

-Changed: Change type of GeocoderAdapter to accomodate changes in MApControlGeocoder due to MapBox API changes.
+Changed: Change type of GeocoderAdapter to accommodate changes in MapControlGeocoder due to MapBox API changes.